 De Bijenkorf is a chain of high-end Dutch department stores.
 Its flagship store is located in the center of Amsterdam.
 It offers a wide selection of both luxury designer brands (Louis Vuitton, Gucci, Yves Saint Laurent, Balenciaga, Burberry, Valentino) and mass market labels (Benetton, Guess, Tommy Hilfiger, Diesel etc.).

 De Bijenkorf is often compared with New York’s Macy’s and Les Galeries Lafayette in Paris.
-We highly recommend you to visit it and have a look!
+We totally recommend you to visit it and have a look!